-None of these regulatory initiatives deals with the inflexibility of individual payment mechanisms (like DD), control issues like Request to Pay or the problems identified with Continuous Payment Authorities.
-Nor do they deal with misdirected payments or the desire for more data or payment tracking (except perhaps the e-invoicing initiatives have potential to assist in some of these areas but that potential seems allusive at present).
-Unavailability off free to use ATMs in more rural locations - linked to lack of availability of branches - continues to be a problem.
+None of these regulatory initiatives deals directly with the inflexibility of individual payment mechanisms (like DD), control issues like Request to Pay or the problems identified with Continuous Payment Authorities.
+Nor do they deal with misdirected payments or the desire for more data or payment tracking (except perhaps the e-invoicing initiatives, which have potential to assist in some of these areas).
+Unavailability of free to use ATMs in more rural locations - linked to lack of availability of branches - continues to be a problem.

-5.1.2 The regulatory horizon for the 'simplifying access working group'
+5.1.2 The regulatory horizon for the 'Simplifying Access Working Group'